 NAIS Student Diversity Leadership Conference

 The National Association of Independent Schools (NAIS) Student Diversity Leadership Conference “is an inclusive, multiracial, multicultural gathering of upper school student leaders (grades 9-12) from around the country.
-SDLC focuses on self-reflection, allyship, and community building.
+SDLC focuses on self-reflection, ally training, and community building.
 Led by a diverse team of trained adult and peer facilitators, participants will develop an appreciation of their own identities, build effective cross-cultural communication skills, better understand the nature and development of effective strategies for social justice, and practice expression through the arts, while networking with their peers.

 Hot Topics Discussions